School Leaver CV: Template, Examples & Writing Guide

 - Phone number

 You don’t have to include your residential address.
-It’s not relevant, and it just takes up space you could use for more important information.
+It’s not relevant and just takes up space that could be used for more important information.

 3. Write a school leaver CV personal statement

-If you have no work experience, focus on your education, strengths, and relevant extracurricular activities.
+- If you have no work experience: focus on your educational background, strengths, and relevant extracurricular activities.
 Pick 3–4 points that match the job ad and show enthusiasm for the role and the company.

-If you’ve had some related experience, list your key skills and achievements, then tailor them to the role by matching them with the employer’s requirements.
+- If you’ve had related experience: list key skills and achievements, then tailor them to the role by matching them with the employer’s requirements.

 When you’re done, Zety’s CV builder will score your CV and tell you exactly how to make it better.

-Usually, this section would come after your work experience.
-But on a CV template for a school leaver, it’s best to put your education first.
-At this stage of your career, it carries more weight than your work history.
+On a CV template for a school leaver, it’s best to put your education right after the introduction.
+At this stage of your career, it carries more weight than work history.

-- List the name of your school, its location, and your dates of attendance.
+- List the name of your school, its location, and dates of attendance.

 - Include the subjects and grades for your A-levels.